 With many basketball parents, there seems to be a mindset.
-They think that to improve a child’s basketball skills in the offseason, you have to get on the right AAU team.
+They think you have to get on the right AAU team to improve a child’s basketball skills in the offseason.
 You have to have your player go to the best clinics and camps.
 They need private coaching.

 Not so.

-While we understand the benefits from those activities, we know that many basketball players, including NBA stars, have figured out the best way to advance your skills in the offseason is thru individual workouts.
-Players spend more time on the court and less time in cars, it saves time and money, and the improvement in skills can be significant.
+While we understand the benefits of those activities, many basketball players, including NBA stars, have figured out that the best way to advance their skills in the offseason is through individual workouts.
+Players spend more time on the court and less time in cars, which saves time and money, and the improvement in skills can be significant.

-To get the most out of these offseason workouts, we’ve crafted some guided plans to ensure that players are doing the right things.
+To get the most out of these offseason workouts, we’ve crafted some guided plans to ensure players do the right things.
 Here are the details:

 Here’s what you get:

-– 18 carefully designed, 66 minutes* basketball workouts in this ebook
+– 18 carefully designed 66 minutes* of basketball workouts in this ebook

 – Minute-by-minute breakdown of activities for each workout session

-– Activities rotate from one to the next quickly to keep players interested and for the aerobic benefit. – Illustrations to help understand activities and an appendix with more detailed explanations on drills.
+– Activities rotate from one to the next quickly to keep players interested and for the aerobic benefit. – Illustrations to help understand activities and an appendix with more detailed explanations of drills.

-– Designed for either a 6 weeks time period with 3 sessions each week or a 9 weeks time period with 2 sessions each week.
-Players who play another sport in the offseason frequently find the 9 weeks time period works best.
+– Designed for either six weeks with three sessions or 9 weeks with two sessions each week.
+Players who play another sport in the offseason frequently find the 9-week time period works best.

 – An inspirational story and quote for each workout

-Prior to each workout we recommend players read the stories and quotes.
-Life lessons like never quitting, overcoming obstacles and the power of persistence are reinforced.
+We recommend that players read the stories and quotes before each workout.
+This reinforces life lessons like never quitting, overcoming obstacles, and the power of persistence.

 – Information young basketball players should know.